Carson Cunningham

-Carson Cunningham (born May 7, 1977) is an American basketball coach and author.
-He is the current head coach of the Incarnate Word Cardinals men's basketball team.
+Carson Cunningham (born May 7, 1977) is an American basketball coach and author who is currently an assistant coach for the Missouri State Bears basketball team.
+He is the former head coach of the Incarnate Word Cardinals men's basketball team.

 Playing career

 Cunningham was a standout basketball player at Andrean High School in Merrillville, Indiana, where he was a four-year letterwinner and a three-time first team all-area selection, as well as first team all-state selection and USA Today honorable mention All-American as a senior.

 Playing his freshman season of college basketball at Oregon State, Cunningham averaged 14.9 points per game, earning a place on the 1997 Pacific 10 All-Freshman team.
 Cunningham would transfer back to the state of Indiana, enrolling at Purdue to play under Gene Keady and was part of the Boilermakers 1999 Sweet 16 and 2000 Elite Eight squads.

 Upon graduation, Cunningham played in the Continental Basketball Association for the Gary Steelheads and Rockford Lightning from 2001 to 2005, while also playing abroad in Australia and Estonia.
 While in Estonia, he led his club (Kalev/Cramo in scoring (21.5 ppg) and assists (4.8 apg).